alvinshrestha/secure-cloud-environment-attack-detection/README.md

 - Switched deployment to an allowed region (e.g., Australia Southeast / East US), in this case I used Asia East
 - Standardized all resources within the permitted region

+---

+# 2) Add this to `README.md` under **Challenges & Resolutions**

+### Issue: SSH Password Login Remained Enabled After Configuration Change
+During hardening, password-based SSH login remained active even after updating the main SSH configuration file.

+### Root Cause
+The main SSH daemon configuration was being overridden by additional configuration files loaded from `/etc/ssh/sshd_config.d/`.

+### Resolution
+- Audited the full SSH configuration
+- Identified the override file
+- Updated the effective SSH authentication settings
+- Verified the final applied configuration using SSH diagnostic commands

 ### Key Learning
-Cloud environments often enforce policy constraints.
+- Cloud environments often enforce policy constraints.
 Understanding and adapting to these restrictions is critical in real-world deployments.

+- Cloud-hosted Linux systems may use layered SSH configuration files.
+Secure hardening requires validation of the effective runtime configuration, not just the main config file.

+---

 ## Architecture
 The architecture diagram and technical explanation for the environment are available here: